itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-george.md

 ## How it works for Non-developers

 Non-developers update content inline without the need to understand Git or the underlying files.
-CloudCannon abstracts all of that away with a clean and easy to use interface.​
+CloudCannon abstracts all of that away with a clean and easy to use interface.
+Just add the `class="editable"` to any element to allow the non-developer to edit it inline.
+They can also update metadata and blog posts with a simple interface.

-* There's no need to preview content as editing is inline.
-This is controlled by adding `class="editable"` to any element.
-CloudCannon uses the semantics of the element to offer more or less controls.
-* Eaily update metadata using a generated settings panel.
-Anything from text to an advanced image picker is configurable.
-* Blog posts are updated in a distraction free mode allowing writers to focus.
-New blog posts are created as a draft and can be published when ready.

 <style type="text/css">.embed-container { position: relative; padding-bottom: 62.5%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>